ibm-cloud-docs/speech-to-text/basic-response.md

 ## Basic transcription response
 {: #response}

-The service returns the following response for the examples in [Making a speeech recognition request](/docs/speech-to-text?topic=speech-to-text-basic-request).
+The service returns the following response for the examples in [Making a speech recognition request](/docs/speech-to-text?topic=speech-to-text-basic-request).
 The examples pass only an audio file and its content type.
 The audio speaks a single sentence with no noticeable pauses between words.

 ```javascript
 {